Asif Mammadov

 Asif Mammadov (Asif Hüseyn oğlu Məmmədov; born on 5 August 1986) is an Azerbaijani professional footballer who plays for Gabala FK in the Azerbaijan Premier League.

 Career

 Club

-On 10 June 2015, Mammadov signed for Gabala FK.
+On 10 June 2015, Mammadov signed for Gabala.
+On 25 June 2024, Mammadov signed a new one-year contract with Gabala, keeping him at the club until the summer of 2025.

 International

 On 23 March 2018, Mammadov made his senior international debut for Azerbaijan game against Belarus.